t04glovern/atlas-american-fugitive/README.md

 CORS_ORIGIN=http://localhost:8080
 ```

 You'll need to change the username in the DATABASE_URL entry to match your PostgreSQL user credentials.
-Unless your name is "Patrick", that is, in which case it might already be fine.
+Unless your name is "posgres", that is, in which case it might already be fine.

 Run `npm run dev` to start the API server on `localhost:5000`, and to build/watch/serve the frontend code from `localhost:8080`.